buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 The Buddha starts with what we can know directly: suffering.
 People can mislead you about many things, but when you're suffering nobody can tell you that you're not.
 You can directly know this first truth yourself.
 This gives us the self-confidence that there are truths we can directly know and it builds our confidence in the Buddha who pointed this out.
 Faith leads to effort, effort leads to results, and so the whole path unfolds from the basic observation of pain.

 From this process we can make out a few points regarding Buddhist Philosophy.
 Most distinct is that it is phenomenological.
 Buddhist Philosophy is primarily concerned with our subjective experiences.
 Second, within this "event driven" rather than "object oriented" framework, we notice a distinct emphasis on cause and effect.
 The Buddhist universe is neither chaotic nor predetermined, but is rather conditioned by our choices.
 Lastly, Buddhist Philosophy is teleological.
 It has a goal, a purpose beyond merely describing reality.
-It's ultimately here to point the way out of all views, attachments, prejudices and to the direct understanding of reality itself.
+It points the way out of views, attachments, and prejudices and towards the direct understanding of reality itself.

-Buddhist Philosophy is thus the way of thinking which leads beyond thinking.
+Buddhist Philosophy is thus the way of thinking which leads beyond thought.

 ## Prerequisites